-Look no further – we’re pleased to introduce you to Currensea, a travel currency card which is simple and cost-effective.
+Look no further – we’re pleased to introduce you to Currensea, a travel debit card which is simple and cost-effective.

-Currensea is a unique new travel currency solution – a currency card which is an extension of your existing high street bank account.
+Currensea's travel debit card is a unique new travel currency solution – a travel money card which is an extension of your existing high street bank account.
 You don’t need to open a new account, and there’s no hassle with topping up, pre-paying or transferring money.
-Our card can be used anywhere in the world where Mastercard is accepted.
+Our travel debit card can be used anywhere in the world where Mastercard is accepted.

 When you use your UK debit card abroad for your holiday money, you incur a number of charges.
 Using your card abroad typically attracts non-sterling transaction fees, foreign currency purchase fees, and fees for cash withdrawals.

-Currensea applies a flat mark up of 0.50% above either interbank or Mastercard rates.
+Currensea applies a flat mark up of 0.50% above either interbank exchange rates or Mastercard exchange rates.
 It’s so simple and transparent – and you have no nasty surprises on your bank statement when you return.

-There are many holiday money options available these days, which offer different benefits.
+There are many holiday money options available these days, which offer different benefits including travel money cards, prepaid euro cards and other prepaid travel cards.
 It can be tricky to understand the difference between card solutions.

-You link your Currensea card to your existing bank account, and you simply use it for all your payments while abroad.
+You link your Currensea travel debit card to your existing bank account, and you simply use it for all your payments while abroad.